 CADimensions is a family owned business that has been helping the regional engineering and manufacturing communities for almost 30 years.
 We are in business to enable our customers to design and manufacture innovative products that positively impact the communities we live in and the world around us.

 We take great pride in being considered a trusted advisor for many of our customers and we are so thankful to the many who have chosen to partner and grow with us over the years.

-Stratasys recently became the first (and only) Pantone ® Validated 3D printing solutions provider.
-Which means both the J750 and J735 printers can now print in Pantone Validated colors.
+Stratasys recently became the first (and only) Pantone ® Validated 3D printing service provider.
+Which means both the J750 and J735 printers can now 3D print in the Pantone validated color palette.
 1-Click validation of colors matching allows designers to define print colors on products we use every day.
-This feature is available through a GrabCAD Print software
+This feature is available through a

 If you thought that Stratasys FDM print quality was out of your budget, look again.
 The newest member of the F123 Series of printers, the F120, raises the bar for ease of use and overall quality for businesses of all sizes.
 The F120 was designed as an entry-level system for operations that are inexperienced or